Bravothe/web-sdk/README.md

 };

 export default Cart;
 ```

 ### Notes
 - The `WalletPaymentForm` component is rendered conditionally (e.g., in a popup or modal).
 - The `customerId` should be obtained from your authentication system or merchant account.
 - The `amount` should reflect the total amount to be paid (e.g., from your cart).

-## API Reference

-### Frontend (React)

-- **`WalletPaymentForm` Component**
+- **Transaction Details**:
+  - `type`: Specifies the type of transaction (e.g., "Cart Purchase", "Subscription").
+  - `particulars`: Describes the transaction (e.g., "Purchase of Shirt, Pants", "Student Bus Fees").
-  - `customerId` (string, required): The unique identifier for the customer making the payment.
+  - `currency`: The currency for the transaction (e.g., "USD", "UGX").
-  - `amount` (number, required): The payment amount in the default currency.
-  - `onClose` (function, required): Callback triggered when the payment form is closed.
-  - `onSuccess` (function, required): Callback triggered on successful payment.

-## Examples

-### Complete Checkout Flow

-1. User adds items to the cart.
-2. User clicks "Make Payments" to trigger the payment form.
-3. The `WalletPaymentForm` component is displayed.
-4. Upon successful payment, the `onSuccess` callback is triggered, and the form is closed via `onClose`.

-See the [examples folder](examples/) for more detailed sample code.
+  - `merchantName`: The name of the merchant (e.g., "My Awesome Store").
+  - `merchantLogo`: The URL to the merchant’s logo (e.g., "https://example.com/merchant-logo.png").
+- These props allow you to customize the payment form to reflect your transaction and branding.

 ## Configuration

-The `WalletPaymentForm` component currently supports the props listed in the API Reference.
-Additional customization (e.g., theming, currency) may be added in future updates.
+The `WalletPaymentForm` component supports the props listed in the API Reference.
+You can customize the transaction details and merchant branding by passing the optional props (`type`, `particulars`, `currency`, `merchantName`, `merchantLogo`).
+Additional customization (e.g., theming, additional fees) may be added in future updates.
 Check the latest documentation or release notes for updates.

-## Troubleshooting

-- **Payment Form Not Displaying**: Ensure the CSS file is correctly imported (`evzone-africa/dist/dist/WalletPaymentForm.css`) and that the `showPopup` state (or equivalent) is toggled correctly.
-- **"Invalid Customer ID" Error**: Verify that the `customerId` is valid and matches your Evzone Africa merchant account records.
-- **Payment Not Processing**: Ensure your network connection is stable and that the Evzone Africa servers are reachable.

-## Contributing

-We welcome contributions to improve `evzone-africa`!
-To contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes and commit them (`git commit -m "Add your feature"`).
-4. Push to your branch (`git push origin feature/your-feature`).
-5. Open a Pull Request.

-Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## License